BlueBrain/axon-synthesis/README.md

 For license and authors, see `LICENSE.txt` and `AUTHORS.md` respectively.

-Copyright © 2022-2023 Blue Brain Project/EPFL
+Copyright © 2023-2024 Blue Brain Project, EPFL